Vajram-And-RaviVajram-And-Ravi

 Overview:

-• Section 27 adds an exception by enabling the admission of confessions that result in the discovery of facts.
+• However, Section 27 provides an exception to this rule, allowing the admission of confessions that lead to the discovery of facts.

 • Section 27 states: "Provided that, when any fact is deposed to as discovered in consequence of information received from a person accused of any offence, in the custody of a police officer, so much of such information, whether it amounts to a confession or not, as relates distinctly to the fact thereby discovered, may be proved."